 Another resource for relative and kin searches was implemented in July 2016 through the Fostering Sustainable Connections (FSC) project, which is now a statewide program.
-Contracted Family Engagement Specialists (FES) conduct searches for children in congregate care settings to identify relatives and other supportive connections through Seneca searches, case mining, and one-on-one engagement activities with the child.
-FES staff are provided specialized training and given access to the Department's electronic database CHILDS.
-The identification and contact with family and kin will increase the natural supports and family-like settings for children in out-of-home care.
-From July 2016 through February 2020, FSC has served 804 children.
-Of the 804 children that have been served, 241 children were placed in a less restrictive family-like setting and 25 are pending placement in a less restrictive family-like setting.
-In addition to the more family-like placement settings facilitated for the children, the FES staff have identified 5,968 individuals who have been identified as having a connection with the child.
-These individuals have started to engage in the child's life since being identified in various ways, ranging from having phone contact with the child, to visiting with the child, to inviting the child to family events.
+Contracted Family Engagement Specialists (FES) conduct searches for children in congregate care settings to identify relatives and other supportive connections through Seneca searches, LexisNexis, case mining, social media, and one-on-one engagement activities with the child.
+FES staff are provided specialized training and given access to the Department's electronic database.
+The goal of FSC is the identification and contact with family and kin to increase the natural supports and family-like settings for children in out-of-home care.
+From July 2016 through March 2021, FSC has served 951 children.
+Of the 951 children that have been served, 306 children were placed in a less restrictive family-like setting and 30 are pending placement in a less restrictive family-like setting facilitated for the children, the FES staff have identified 7,288 individuals who have been identified as having a connection with one of the children.
+These individuals have started to engage in the child's life since being identified in various ways, such as having phone contact with the child, writing letters, visiting with the child, and inviting the child to family events.
+During the COVID-19 pandemic, connections were established and maintained via virtual visits and phone calls.